Set up managed automation for custom applications

 The order of the arguments must match up with how they are used in your shell script.

-When you submit a certificate automation request from Trust Lifecycle Manager, it supplies the required values for these parameters based on the certificate profile you select and request details you enter.
+When you submit a certificate automation request from Trust Lifecycle Manager, it supplies the required values for these parameters based on the certificate profile you select and the request details you enter.

 Explanation of ACME parameters used by DigiCert®: